BigWhale/sushiview-releases/README.md

 ## The story

 I wanted a simple PDF reader for my TTRPG manuals.
-They all sucked, so I made my own (see XKCD 927).
+They all sucked, so I sort of made my own (see XKCD 927).

 ## Download